 Hope – Hope is a confident expectation.
 Principled societies provide hope to their members by letting them know what is expected of them and what they can achieve if they complete certain requirements.
 Hope promotes focus on the future vs. the past.

-Agency – Agency requires not only choices, but informed choices and a knowledge of consequences from choices.
+Agency – Agency requires informed choices and knowledge of the consequences of choices.
 When I know what will come of my actions, I will be better able to choose properly.